Transonic accretion flow in the mini discs of a binary black hole system: Binary black hole spacetime

-To analyze the event horizons of the two sources, we need to consider the near-horizon limit of metric (\ref{eq:BBH-metric}).
-The near-horizon geometry of the primary black hole has been examined in \cite{Astorino-2021-136506}.
-In that study, the coordinates transformation $ x = \sqrt{r(r-2m_1)}\sin\theta$ (event horizon at $x_{\rm H} = 0$) and $z = z_1+(r-m_1)\cos\theta$ brings the metric (\ref{eq:BBH-metric}) into a deformed Schwarzschild metric as $r$ approaches $2m_1$ (see Eq.~(11) in \cite{Astorino-2021-136506}).
-So, it is evident that both the external fields and the secondary black hole can distort the primary black hole horizon.
+Note that when both the external field and the second black hole vanish, one finds from Eq. (\ref{eq:deformed-Sch-metric-1}) that $h_0(\theta) = 1$, $D = 1$, $F_1(\theta) = 0$, and $F_2(\theta) = 0$.
+Therefore, Eq. (\ref{eq:deformed-Sch-metric}) reduces to the usual Schwarzschild black hole of mass $m_1$.
+Also, from Eq. (\ref{eq:deformed-Sch-metric}) it is evident that both the external fields and the secondary black hole can distort the primary black hole horizon.
 A similar description applies to the secondary black hole as well.
 Indeed, the binary black hole system (\ref{eq:BBH-metric}) contains two distorted Schwarzschild black holes.
-The horizon area of primary black hole is calculated as \cite{Astorino-2021-136506},
+The horizon area of primary black hole is calculated as \cite[]{Astorino-2021-136506},

 where $q$ ($= m_2/m_1$) is defined as the binary mass ratio.
 In this work, we use a unit system: $G = c = m_1 = 1$, where $G$ is the gravitational constant and $c$ is the speed of light.
 Also, we place the primary black hole at $z_1 = 0$.
 In Fig.~\ref{fig:A1}, we illustrate the dependency of $A_1$ on mass ratio ($q$) and distance between two sources ($z_2$), where the variation of $A_1$ as a function of $q$ for different $z_2$ values has been displayed.
 The solid (black), dashed (blue), dotted (red), and dash-dotted (green) curves represent the obtained results for $z_2 = 300$, $400$, $500$, and $600$, respectively.
 We observed that for a given $z_2$, $A_1$ increases with $q$.
 However, for a fixed $q$, $A_1$ decreases with $z_2$.
 Therefore, $q$ and $z_2$ play opposite roles in determining the characteristics of $A_1$.